 I’ve officially been running Housewife Hustle for a little over a year now.
 I can honestly say that my blog is evolving into a career, and it is blossoming in a way I always hoped would happen.
 This isn’t my first attempt at blogging though, but I’ve learned the most from this one.

 My very first blog was a spiritual and holistic blog.
 I wrote about Tarot cards, Wicca, and pretty much everything spiritual.
 It was more informative than anything.
 Besides writing, research and studying are big passions of mine.
-I adore history, and a big aspect of that blog was sharing my love of Tarot and the history of everything surrounding it.
+History is something I adore, and a big aspect of that blog was sharing my love of Tarot and the history of everything surrounding it.

 When I started Housewife Hustle, it was more of a hobby to keep me busy when my babies were sleeping.
 It helped to keep my mind from worrying about my health issues.
 I also always saw those ads claiming they could teach you how to make a six figure blog in less than a year for a small price.
 I thought they were just pyramid schemes and that blogging wasn’t easy to turn into a job, but it never deterred me from my love of writing.